 Adapted from author George R. R. Martin’s Fire & Blood, which explains the history of the Targaryen family, House of the Dragon is going to shed light on one of the most powerful families in the history of Westeros.
 And, yes, there will be dragons.
-HollywoodLife has rounded up the information we know about House of the Dragon.
-We’ll continue to update as more information becomes available.
+HollywoodLife has the latest news that we know about House of the Dragon.

 HBO announced on April 26, 2021, that House of the Dragon was officially underway.
 A photo of the very first table read was shared on the official House of the Dragon Instagram page.
 “Fire will reign… The @HBO original series #HouseoftheDragon is officially in production… Coming to @HBOMax in 2022,” the caption read.
 The main cast members were socially distanced in a room as they read their first script.

 The first teaser for House of the Dragon was unveiled on October 5.
 The show takes place 200 years before the fall of the Iron Throne when the Targaryen dynasty reigned.
 The teaser gives us glimpses of the new Targaryens, their allies, and their enemies.

 “Gods.
 Kings.
 Fire.
 Blood,’ Matt Smith’s Daemon Targaryen says in the teaser.
 His voiceover closes out the trailer with, “Dreams didn’t make us kings.
 Dragons did.”